arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 ### Exceptions

-In order to make sure our error handling works correctly, it can be useful to verify that a piece of code throws a specific exception under certain conditions.
+To ensure our error handling works correctly, we can verify that a piece of code throws a specific exception under certain conditions.
 This can be done with the `assertThrows()` method in JUnit 5:

 ```java
 @Test